Estate Planning for Your Younger Family: 5 Important Documents To Have In Place

 Upon reaching a certain age or milestone, you can instruct your trustee to distribute a fixed portion of the assets in the trust to the child.

 Without a comprehensive estate plan, the distribution of your assets will be determined by state laws.
-Thus, by creating a will or trust, you control how your assets will be distributed, ensure that your children receive their inheritance in a way that aligns with your values and goals, and select the guardian to best raise them in the event you are unable.
+Thus, by creating a will or trust, you control how your assets will be distributed, ensure that your children receive an inheritance that aligns with your values and goals, and select the guardian to raise them in your absence.

 3. Name a Personal Representative and Consider Powers of Attorney:

-When creating your estate plan, it is important to name a personal representative, also known as an executor, who will be responsible for administering your estate and carrying out the instructions in your will.
-Choose someone you trust and who has the necessary organizational and financial skills to handle the responsibilities.
+When creating your estate plan, it is important to name a personal representative, also known as an executor, someone responsible for administering your estate and carrying out the instructions in your will.
+Choose someone you trust with the necessary organizational and financial skills to handle the responsibilities.
 In addition to naming an executor, it is also crucial to consider powers of attorney.

 Similarly, a designation of healthcare surrogate allows you to select someone to make medical decisions on your behalf if you are unable to do so.